digitalbricklayer/techteapotcom/src/content/posts/why-selling-on-the-web-is-hard.md

 We've used the simplest e-commerce system you can use, called [Mal's-ecommerce](http://www.mals-e.com/), through a [PHP based cart](http://www.jshop.co.uk/) and then eventually to our current system based upon  [Elastic Path](http://www.elasticpath.com/).

-Trust me, it's <em>hard</em>.
+Trust me, it's *hard*.
 But, that isn't the hardest part of e-commerce.
-The hardest part on the web is <strong>trust</strong>.
+The hardest part on the web is **trust**.
 Trust is way harder to imbue in your visitors than anything else.

 The whole trust issue was reinforced to me yesterday.
 My sister's PC got infected with [spyware](https://en.wikipedia.org/wiki/Spyware).
 As the family IT guy I got the call.
 Of all of the tools to cure the problem, all of the ones I'd heard of didn't work.
 So, how can I figure out which of the remaining tools I can trust?
 Well, you can't.
 You just have to guess.